codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

    We recommend you create a company when your SMB customer signs up within your app.
    :::

-1. Download the <a href="https://github.com/codatio/sdk-link/blob/main/snippets/types.d.ts" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
+1. **Extend your type declarations with our types** - download the <a href="https://github.com/codatio/sdk-link/blob/main/snippets/types.d.ts" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
 2. **Create a component that mounts the SDK** - you can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/snippets/CodatLink.tsx" target="_blank">`CodatLink.tsx`</a> file to an appropriate location in your React or TypeScript app
 1. If a `browserslist` entry exists in your `package.json` file, update it with the following entries for production: